 The bonus of a child account is the ability to control these settings remotely from your own device.

 Either way, once Family Sharing is set up, you’ll be able to share calendars and photo albums with your child, and locate their devices.

 How to Set Up Parental Controls on iPhone using Screen Time

 On the next screen, you’ll be prompted to set up Screen Time settings on the child account.

 When setting up Flea’s phone, I concentrated on setting downtime (periods when her phone won’t be accessible to her), and content restrictions (types of content she cannot install or access on her phone).

-How to Set Downtime
+How to Set Downtime on an iPhone

 You can set a global downtime limit – this means the phone won’t be accessible at certain times of day.
 You could use this to prevent a child using their phone during lesson time.